EuroLeaps/scc-connectors/README.md

 1. SCC streams security alerts to a PubSub queue
 2. A Cloud function is setup that subscribes to the PubSub queue and gets triggered by EventArc
 3. The Cloud Function calls the Data Collection API of Azure Sentinel with HMAC-SHA256 authorization
-4. On the Azure Sentinel side, the Data Collection Endpoint (DCE) routes the security alert to a custom table in the Log Analytics Workspace
+4. On the Azure Sentinel side, the security alert is routed to a custom table in the Log Analytics Workspace

-End-to-end latency from when an alert is triggered to when it appears in Sentinel is within a couple of seconds
+End-to-end latency from when an alert is triggered to when it appears in Sentinel is within a couple of seconds.
+It does take some time (10-15 minutes) for the first event to show up in Sentinel, as the Sentinel tables get initialized.

 ### Step-by-Step Setup Instructions